jostergren79/Bootcamp-Project-III/README.md

-# Coding BootCamp Project II ---------------------------
+# Coding BootCamp Project II

 ### Description

-* Our project is a Discord - Bot
+* Our project utilizes a Node and Express Web Server Application to moderate a Discord server
-* The purpose of our bot is to
+* The purpose of our bot is to provide a tool that incorporates fun into user moderation
-* Our bot is unique in that
+* Our bot is unique in that you can order food directly from Discord in addition to moderating users

 ### Technologies Employed

-* Discord
+* Our App Follows the MVC Paradigm in configuration
-* Node
+* Incorporates Node and Express Web Server
-* MySQL
+* Backed by MySQL database with Sequelize or ORM
+* GET and POST routes for retrieving/adding data
+* "New" Library, Package, or Technology

+### Deployed using Heroku

-*
+* HTTPS://.........

 ### Team: